Rappsilber-Laboratory/xiRT/documentation/source/index.rst

 peptide has it's own input and after the recurrent layer the two outputs are first combined and then passed towards the individual task networks.
-In contrast, to typical regression models the input data (peptide) sequences are not transformed into features but rather the entire peptide sequence including modificatins is used as input.
+In contrast, to typical regression models the input data (peptide) sequences are not transformed into features but rather the entire peptide sequence including modifications is used as input.

 **Supported Prediction Tasks**